#1 of 17 Places to Visit in Sringeri

 #8 of 17 Places to Visit in Sringeri

-At a distance of 1 km from Horanadu Bus Stand, 42 km from Sringeri, 70 km from Chikmagalur & 29 km from Kudremukh, Horanadu Annapoorneswari Temple is a famous temple situated in the thick forests of the Western Ghats in Chikmagalur District of Karnataka.
+At a distance of 29 km from Kudremukh, 42 km from Sringeri, and 70 km from Chikmagalur, Horanadu Annapoorneswari Temple is a famous temple situated in the thick forests of the Western Ghats in the Chikmagalur district of Karnataka.
+It is one of the popular temples in Karnataka, and among the must include places in Sringeri tour packages.

 Sri Annapoorneswari Temple is situated on the banks of River Bhadra and is also known as Sri Kshethra Horanadu.
 It is believed that this temple was established by Agasthya Maharishi.
 This temple is dedicated to Goddess Annapoorneswari, one of the incarnations of Goddess Durga.
 A new idol of the main deity was installed at the temple in 1973.
-The idol, made of gold, is beautifully made.
-The temple is now known as Adi Shaktyatmaka Sri Annapoorneswari Temple.
-The recently renovated sanctum of the temple is surrounded by Adi Sesha while the Padma Peetha is formed by Ashtagaja, Koorma and others.
+It can also be visited along with Chikmagalur Tour Packages.

 #9 of 17 Places to Visit in Sringeri